 Upshi is a small village from where the right will take you to Hanle and Tso Moriri lake via Chumathang.
 It does have few homestays/guest houses with food but they are very basic.

-A few KMs ahead of Upshi, at Karu, you will finally find the second petrol pump of Manali Leh Highway.
+A few KMs ahead of Upshi, at Karu, you will finally find the next petrol pump of Manali Leh Highway.
 You should top up at Karu petrol pump when traveling from Leh to Tso Moriri to Manali without going back to Leh.
+For more details on fuel availability, check my article on fuel availability in Leh Ladakh.

 Leh, the dream of reaching Ladakh is finally true, and if you love this place then the excitement to reach Leh will refresh each of your body parts even after these 12 hours of an arduous journey on the Manali Leh Highway in a single day.